Astronics (ATRO)

 10. Balance Sheet Assessment

-We enjoyed seeing Astronics beat analysts’ EBITDA expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its revenue was in line.
-Overall, this print had some key positives.
-The stock traded up 3.9% to $49.80 immediately after reporting.
+It was good to see Astronics beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its revenue guidance for next quarter missed.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The market seemed to be hoping for more, and the stock traded down 2.5% to $77.49 immediately after reporting.

 12. Is Now The Time To Buy Astronics?

-Astronics is an amazing business ranking highly on our list.
-Although its revenue growth was mediocre over the last five years, its growth over the next 12 months is expected to be higher.
+There are multiple reasons why we think Astronics is an amazing business.
+First, the company’s revenue growth was impressive over the last five years, and analysts believe it can continue growing at these levels.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.
-In addition, Astronics’s expanding operating margin shows the business has become more efficient.
+Additionally, Astronics’s expanding operating margin shows the business has become more efficient.

-Astronics’s P/E ratio based on the next 12 months is 22.4x.
-Scanning the industrials space today, Astronics’s fundamentals really stand out, and we like it at this price.
+Astronics’s P/E ratio based on the next 12 months is 31.5x.
+Looking at the industrials landscape today, Astronics’s fundamentals really stand out, and we like it at this price.

-Wall Street analysts have a consensus one-year price target of $62.75 on the company (compared to the current share price of $50.97), implying they see 23.1% upside in buying Astronics in the short term.
+Wall Street analysts have a consensus one-year price target of $76.98 on the company (compared to the current share price of $77.49).